IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

 * You must add `DbAccessSpecification="ImsiCRM"` attribute next to the `Name="IMSI_CRM"` attribute in the `<DataSource>` element to create the name reference of the access specification specified in the **teda.lookupmgr/Resources/connections.xml**.
 * Each `ValueDefinition` attribute needs the name reference to the corresponding database column.
 You specify it with `DbColumnName` attribute.

-Open the **teda.lookupmgr/Resources/LookupMgrCustomizing.xml** file of the SPL project teda.lookupmgr, and replace the sample content by the following lines.
+Open the **teda.lookupmgr/Resources/LookupMgrCustomizing.xml** file of the SPL project teda.lookupmgr and replace the sample content by the following lines.

     <?xml version="1.0" encoding="utf-8"?>
     <LookupManager xmlns="http://www.ibm.com/xmlns/prod/streams/teda" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:teda="http://www.ibm.com/xmlns/prod/streams/teda" SchemaVersion="2.0" xsi:schemaLocation="http://www.ibm.com/xmlns/prod/streams/teda etc/LookupMgrCustomizing.xsd">